Skip to main content

 What happens at your appointment

-Your GP will look in your ears to see if your tinnitus is caused by something they can treat.
-This could include an ear infection or a build-up of earwax.
+Your GP will look in your ears to see if your tinnitus is caused by something they can treat, such as an ear infection or earwax build-up.

-They may also want to know if you're taking any medication that could cause the condition.
-For example high doses of antibiotics or aspirin.
+• want to know if you're taking any medication that could cause tinnitus, such as high doses of antibiotics or aspirin

-You may be referred to a specialist for further tests and treatment.
+You may be referred to a specialist for more tests and treatment.

 Seeing a specialist

-Your GP might also refer you to the ear, nose and throat (ENT) department of your hospital.
+• the ear, nose and throat (ENT) department of a hospital

 An ENT specialist will: